-Connor from Kettering had spent some time with Northampton Town before joining Wolves as an Apprentice.
+Connor from Kettering had spent time as a schoolboy with Northampton Town before joining Wolves as an Apprentice.

 He played several games for us at Under 16 level before a decision was made to give him a full time opportunity at Wolves.

-Ryan is another local lad from Chasetown who has been at the club since he was 8 years old joining our Under 9 squad back in 2006.
+Ryan is another local lad from Chasetown who has been at the club since he was eight years old joining our Under 9 squad back in 2006.

 Conor hails from County Wexford and is another player Wolves have recruited from the Republic of Ireland.

-He is a regular feature in the International teams.
+He continues to be a regular feature in the International teams.

-He was virtually full time with Wolves throughout his Under 16 year and he is now well settled in the Wolverhampton area.
+He was virtually full time with Wolves throughout his Under 16 year and this in addition to his first year as an Apprentice, he is now well settled in the Wolverhampton area.

 Bradley has only been at Wolves for a relatively short period of time.